Near Optimal Colourability on Hereditary Graph Families: Introduction

-As a corollary of \autoref{thm:Erdos}, if a graph $H$ is not a forest, then the family of $H$-free graphs is not $\chi$-bounded.
-Gy{\'a}rf{\'a}s~\cite{Gy73} conjectured that if a graph $H$ is a forest, then the family of $H$-free graphs is $\chi$-bounded (known as the Gy{\'a}rf{\'a}s conjecture).

 To determine whether a general graph is $q$-colourable is NP-complete when $q\geq 3$~\cite{Ka72}.
 This implies that the chromatic number problem for general graphs is NP-complete.
-However, there exist polynomial time algorithms when the input graphs are restricted to certain graph families.
-For example, Gr{\" o}tschel, Lov{\' a}sz and Schrijver~\cite{GLS84} used the Lov{\'a}sz theta function to prove that the chromatic number of a perfect graph can be computed in polynomial time.
-The Lov{\'a}sz theta function is defined as:
+However, for some graph families, there exist polynomial time algorithms for the chromatic number problem.
+For example, Gr{\" o}tschel, Lov{\' a}sz and Schrijver~\cite{GLS84} proved that the chromatic number of a perfect graph can be computed in polynomial time via the Lov{\'a}sz theta function, which is defined as follows: